 At the helm of this effort: Vice President Joe Biden.
 He is spearheading a task force whose mission is to accelerate efforts to prevent, diagnose, and treat cancer and achieve a decade’s worth of progress in five years.

-Last year, when Biden announced he was not going to run for president, he said “we need a moon shot in this country to cure cancer,” The term pays homage to President John F. Kennedy’s 1962 speech that convinced Americans if we put in the effort, we could land on the moon.
+Last year, when Biden announced he was not going to run for president, he said “we need a moon shot in this country to cure cancer,” The term pays homage to President John F. Kennedy’s 1962 speech that convinced Americans that if we put in the effort, we could land on the moon.
 The Cancer Moonshot was officially announced at President Barack Obama’s 2016 State of the Union speech.

 To drive cancer research forward, Biden committed to give scientists at the National Institutes of Health the biggest budget they’ve had in more than a decade.
 Thought leaders from the private sector, too, are throwing their cash into the ring.